pssst/pssst/README.md

 Required if you want to run your own server:

-* Node.js `0.10.12` or newer
+* Node.js `0.10` or newer
 * A Redis database

-Please refer to the file `server/package.json` for further details on the required NPM modules and their version.
+Please refer to the file `server/package.json` for further details on the required npm modules and their version.

 There is no need to install anything, just run the `app/cli/pssst.py` script: